Transcript Hold for Current Students

 (Former Students - graduated or officially withdrawn students)

 Once a transcript request has been processed, a new request is required for another copy to be released.
 This includes instances when a transcript does not reach its intended destination.
 Federal law prohibits exceptions to this policy.
 Also, it is our policy not to send partial or incomplete transcripts.
 Thus, transcripts for currently enrolled students will not be processed at the end of a semester until all grades have been received and posted, and the student’s GPA recalculated.

 There is no fee for requesting a transcript.
-Official transcripts are printed on special security paper and mailed in individual, officially sealed envelopes (regardless of the number of copies requested).
+Official transcripts are printed on special security paper and mailed in individual, officially sealed envelopes (regardless of the number of copies requested) or sent electronically using a data-encrypted service.
 Students who no longer attend Colgate (those who have graduated, withdrawn, etc.) can only obtain an official transcript.
 Only active, currently enrolled Colgate students may obtain an unofficial transcript.